PLANT DIVERSITY AND ECOLOGY

 Subject Instance Co-ordinatorAlison Kellow

-One 4.5 days field trip other recurrence on weekdays during the day and delivered via face-to-face.
+One 4.5 days field trip other recurrence on weekdays during the day in week 40 and delivered via face-to-face.

 "Duration 4.5 days during the mid-semester break."

-One 3.0 hours practical per week on weekdays during the day from week 31 to week 43 and delivered via face-to-face.
+Six 3.0 hours practical per study period on weekdays during the day from week 31 to week 43 and delivered via face-to-face.